Ministry Of Health And Medical Education

 • Financial Constraints: The healthcare system in Iran faces financial constraints due to economic challenges and international sanctions.
 These constraints limit the ministry's ability to invest in infrastructure, equipment, and personnel.

 • Inequalities in Healthcare Access: There are inequalities in healthcare access between urban and rural areas, as well as between different socioeconomic groups.
-The ministry needs to address these inequalities to ensure that all Iranians have access to quality healthcare services.
+The ministry needs to address these inequalities to check that all Iranians have access to quality healthcare services.

 • Sanctions and Access to Medicines: International sanctions have made it difficult for Iran to import essential medicines and medical equipment.
 This has negatively impacted the quality of care and access to treatment for many Iranians.